thepika206/play-blackjack/README.md

 ## Game Summary
 - A game for one player based on the classic card game of 21
 - The object is to be closer to 21 than the dealer (controlled by the CPU) without going over
-- Includes Ace logic for 1 or 11
+- Ace logic for 1 or 11
-- Includes deck stats for counting 10 cards
+- deck stats for card counting using Hi-Lo running count
-- Includes betting mechanism
+- Two betting options
 - Includes a bonus payout for drawing natural 21
+- Special (doubledown) multiplier down
+- Mobile layout (deck stats hidden)

 ### Not in scope
 - split hand
-- double down
 - variable bet
 - insurance